cjoy/cs9321/notes/2_restful.md

 # Clients
 The purpose of understanding the contract is for you to understand the following basic tasks that are common in all Web API client.
 Common tasks include:
-- Recognising the Objects in HTTP responses
+- Recognizing the Objects in HTTP responses
 - Constructing Addresses (URLs) for interacting with the service
 - Handling Actions such as filtering, editing or deleting data
 - OAA challenges - named by Mike Amundsen